NikhilKumarM/SolarSystem/README.md

 # SolarSystem

-Use chatgpt to create solarsystem
+Solarsystem GUI in Python.

+Used ChatGPT to create the base of the program.